Refined global Gross-Prasad conjecture on special Bessel periods and Boecherer's conjecture: Proof of the local equality

-Let $v$ be a place of $F$.
-Since our consideration is purely local from now on till the end of Section~\ref{s: local identity}, we suppress the subscript $v$ from the notation, e.g. $F$ now denotes a local field.
+\emph{Since our consideration is purely local from now on till the end of \ref{ss: proposition 4}, we suppress the subscript $v$ expressing a place from the notation, e.g. $F$ now denotes a local field.}